PROGRESSIAGLOBALGROUP/citizen-reports/docs/VISUAL_POLISH_SESSION_FINAL_2025-11-04.md

 ## 🎯 Mission Complete: "Class Mundial" SaaS Appearance

-This session transformed the Jantetelco application from functional to premium, government-grade interface.
+This session transformed the citizen-reports application from functional to premium, government-grade interface.

 ---